KamilaAzul/Montessori-Inspired/README.md

 ### 1. Creating the Django Project
 * Go to the Code Institute Gitpod Full Template [Template](https://github.com/Code-Institute-Org/gitpod-full-template).
-* Click on `Use This Template` button, then create new repository.
+* Click on *Use This Template* button, then create new repository.
-* Name our repository and click on `Create repository from template` button.
+* Name our repository and click on *Create repository from template* button.
-* Once the template is available in your repository click on `Gitpod` button.
+* Once the template is available in your repository click on *Gitpod* button.
 * When the image for the template and the Gitpod are ready, open a new terminal to start a new Django App.
-* Install Django and gunicorn: `pip3 install 'django<4' gunicorn`.
+* Install Django and gunicorn: *pip3 install 'django<4' gunicorn*.
-* Install supporting database libraries dj_database_url and psycopg2 library: `pip3 install dj_database_url==0.5.0 psycopg2`.
+* Install supporting database libraries dj_database_url and psycopg2 library: *pip3 install dj_database_url==0.5.0 psycopg2*.
-* Install Cloudinary libraries to manage static files: `pip install dj-3-cloudinary-storage`.
+* Install Cloudinary libraries to manage static files: *pip install dj-3-cloudinary-storage*.
-* Create file for requirements: `pip freeze --local > requirements.txt`.
+* Create file for requirements: *pip freeze --local > requirements.txt*.
-* Create project:`django-admin startproject project_name .`.
+* Create project:*django-admin startproject project_name*.
-* Create app: `python manage.py startapp app_name`.
+* Create app: *python manage.py startapp app_name*.
-* Add app to list of `installed apps` in settings.py file: `'app_name'`.
+* Add app to list of installed apps *in settings.py file: 'app_name'*.
-* Migrate changes: `python manage.py migrate`.
+* Migrate changes: *python manage.py migrate*.
-* Test server works locally: `python manage.py runserver`.
+* Test server works locally: *python manage.py runserver*.
 * If the app has been installed correctly the window will display- The install worked successfully!
 Congratulations!